SmokinCaterpillar/pypet/doc/source/tutorial.rst

-Our function has to except at least one argument and this is our `traj` container.
+Our function has to accept at least one argument and this is our `traj` container.
 To be precise here the `traj` variable here refers no longer to the full :class:`~pypet.trajectory.Trajectory` but instead is a :class:`~pypet.trajectory.SingleRun` container.
 The differences are rather small.
 This